yuxian98/plumberHE/README.md

 [![DOI](https://zenodo.org/badge/481174680.svg)](https://zenodo.org/badge/latestdoi/481174680)
 [![MIT Licence](https://badges.frapsoft.com/os/mit/mit.png?v=103)](https://opensource.org/licenses/mit-license.php)

 This repository was originally created for the [R-HTA](https://r-hta.org/) workshop, held in Oxford on Thursday 19th May 2022.
+The slides for this presentation can be found [here](https://github.com/RobertASmithBresMed/plumberHE/blob/main/publication/Living%20HTA%20May22.pdf).
+The presentation is on Youtube [here](https://www.youtube.com/watch?v=hqQV9jdCRyg)

 An academic paper has been submitted to Wellcome Open Research, the pre-print under review can be found [here](https://wellcomeopenresearch.org/articles/7-194/v1#ref-6).
 Please reference as: